 Defining Integrity: Merriam-Webster defines integrity as “the quality of being honest and fair.”
 The student handbook at M.I.T. states that “honesty is the foundation of good academic work.”

 Defining Academic Dishonesty

-Academic dishonesty subverts both the purpose of the College and the experience students derive from being at Iona.
+Academic dishonesty subverts both the purpose of the University and the experience students derive from being at Iona.
 It includes offenses which harm the offender and the students who do not cheat.
 The Iona community, therefore, pledges itself to do all in its power to prevent academic dishonesty, and to impose impartial sanctions upon those who harm themselves, their fellow students, and the entire Iona community by academic dishonesty.
-(Source: Iona College Student Handbook)
+(Source: Iona University Student Handbook)

 Paley [CC-BY-SA-3.0], via Wikimedia Commons

 Examples of Academic Dishonesty

 The Iona University Handbook recognizes the following activities as examples of academic dishonesty:

 In addition, the following activities also comprise academic dishonesty: